Skip to main content

 Troubleshooting

 The official image binds to 0.0.0.0 by default.
-If building a custom image, ensure:
+If using a custom image, ensure:

 ENTRYPOINT ["/usr/local/bin/agentuse", "serve", "-H", "0.0.0.0"]